 DAY 3 (Sunday 22 July) – Chambord Castle and return trip We will end our castles tour with a BIG BANG.
 The royal Château de Chambord is by far the most impressive castle of the Loire region and definitely competes for that price on a global level too.
 With its distinctive French Renaissance architecture it blends medieval architecture with renaissance structures.
 It was originally built by King Francis I as a hunting lodge and it is believed that even Leonardo da Vinci was involved.
 Needless to say that we will again have a guide who shows us around the main parts of the castle.
 You will have ample of time afterwards to explore the castle on your own or to take a walk around.

 Elementerre, edited by Atoma and Sir Gawain (own work), via Wikimedia Commons

 Bedroom of Louis XIV | tango7174 (own work), via Wikimedia Commons

 The 2nd floor with the double spiral staircase | tango7174 (own work), via Wikimedia Commons

-The 3* Ibis Blois Centre offers more comfort and service than the Ibis Budget hotel and has a superb location in the centre of town very close to the castle.
+The 3* Ibis Blois Centre has a superb location in the centre of town very close to the castle.
 You can choose between a single room, double room or twin room.

-ROOM TYPES In these hotels you can choose the following room types:
+ROOM TYPES In this hotel you can choose the following room types:

 single room (1 large bed, for a surcharge)